EMODnet/EMODnet-Biology-CTI-macroalgae/README.md

 This product should be cited as:

 Ramos, E., Sainz-Villegas, S., de la Hoz, C.F., Puente, A., Juanes, J.A.
-(2023) Community Temperature Index (CTI) for intertidal macroalgae in NW Spain.
-Data product created under the European Marine Observation Data Network (EMODnet) Biology Phase V.
+(2025) Community Temperature Index (CTI) for intertidal macroalgae in NW Spain.Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project CINEA/EMFAF/2022/3.5.2/SI2.895681, funded by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund.

-Available to download in:

-{{link_download}}

 ### Authors